-The Code applies to, and unless specified otherwise "you" or "your" includes, all employees (including officers), independent contractors and members of the Board of Directors of Corus Entertainment Inc. and its subsidiary companies (referred to collectively in this Code as "Corus" or the "Company").
+The Code applies to, and unless specified otherwise "you" or "your" includes, all employees (including officers), independent contractors (including individuals engaged as 'freelancers') and members of the Board of Directors of Corus Entertainment Inc. and its affiliate companies (referred to collectively in this Code as "Corus" or the "Company").